 Another way to grind aromatic beans is to try a blender.
 But it should be noted that the knives in the blender are set very high and far from the wall blade.

 Such household appliances as a blender are designed for torsion grinding, for example, turning the product into a liquid state or for whipping liquid products.
 The coffee grinder also has torsion grinding, however, due to the low location of the knives and the small volume, a vacuum is created from above, where the entire volume of the mixtures rises, then it drops and grinds again.
 This process occurs in a circle several times.

-The blender will give you the opportunity to grind coffee to a state of a uniform powder.
+The blender will give you the opportunity to grind whole bean coffee to a state of a uniform powder.
 And the smaller the particles obtained, the more aromatic the drink will be.

 The use of a meat grinder for grinding coffee